croweman/node-in-memory-cache/README.md

 await cache.getAndSet(key, getter, [options]);
 ```

 Gets and sets an object in cache.
-The getAndSet function is a `generator` function so should be yielded or Promisified etc.
+The getAndSet function is an `async` function so should be awaited.

 ### options
  - `storeUndefinedObjects`: (default: global or instance level definition) Defines whether undefined objects should be stored in memory.